tomwhartung/jmws_accoutrements/social_networking/tomh/medium/2-new_art_new_life-100_years_later-body.md

 (p.
 249)

 In this evolution of art and life it is sincerity, rather than conformity, that matters:

 > In life every sincere effort leads to human evolution, and it is the same in art.
 > Rightly seen, there remains *a single path of evolution* that, regardless of time, *is identical for life and for art.*
 (p.
 249)

-> However, even in the new aesthetic, the word equilibrium has caused many misunderstandings and repeated errors.
+> However, even in the new aesthetic, the word "equilibrium" has caused many misunderstandings and repeated errors.
 > The only way to correct them will be by attentive study of the plastic expression of the new art.
 > It will be seen that the equilibrium in the new art is not a static state without action, as is generally thought but,
 > on the contrary, *a continuous and mutually annihilating opposition of equivalent but unequal elements.*